chuanqisun/rocktalk-pi/README.md

 > [!TIP]
 > Typical reboot time is 25 seconds

+## Add audio tracks

+- User mp3 audio format
+- Keep the filename as short as possible.
+Long filenames adds fragility to RFID read/write process
+- Mount the MicroSD card to your laptop, copy paste mp3 files into the /home/rocktalk/rocktalk-pi/tracks folder.

 ## Programming the RFID chips

 Ask the project developer for ssh password.
 Connect to dock via USB-C port, then ssh onto the device.